 The website is a free and non-commercial tool of public education that is made possible only by the active involvement of partners inside and outside the university.
 Without them, the website would not exist.

-At Memorial University, the website has received vital assistance from the Faculty of Arts, the Maritime History Archive, the Centre for Newfoundland Studies, the Archives and Special Collections Division, the Queen Elizabeth II Library, the Digital Archives Initiative, the Folklore and Language Archive, the School of Music, the Institute for Social and Economic Research, the English Language Research Centre, the Faculty of Medicine Founders' Archive, and the Open Learning and Information Network, among others.
+At Memorial University, the website has received vital assistance from the Faculty of Humanities and Social Sciences, the Maritime History Archive, the Centre for Newfoundland Studies, the Archives and Special Collections Division, the Queen Elizabeth II Library, the Digital Archives Initiative, the Folklore and Language Archive, the School of Music, the Institute for Social and Economic Research, the English Language Research Centre, the Faculty of Medicine Founders' Archive, and the Open Learning and Information Network, among others.
 Various student employment programs have allowed us to hire assistants whose work has been invaluable.

 Provincial and federal government agencies and departments have given us essential support.
 The provincial Department of Education, and The Rooms Provincial Archives, Art Gallery, and Museum have been extremely helpful.
 The website has also received backing from the Canada/Newfoundland COOPERATION Agreement on Human Resource Development and the Parks Canada Division of the Department of Canadian Heritage.
 Industry Canada has awarded us grant money and so has the Social Sciences Humanities Research Council of Canada.